sprucelabsai/developer.spruce.ai/polish/index.md

 	},
 },

-# to assert the slideIdx on the present slide (0 based!)
+# to assert the zero based slideIdx on the present slide
 {
 	assert: {
 		target: ['Card'],